Barbara Lounsbury - President

 Since moving to Naples a little over five years ago, Max and his wife have been active in the Naples music community.
 He has performed at the Cultural Russian Center many times and continues as

 Max hopes to continue giving recitals in Naples.
 He has played recitals with pianist Alexandra Carlson both in Naples and Sarasota.
 His calendar is quite full and exciting.
-Becoming Music Director of The Naples Orchestra & Chorus will fulfill a lifelong passion for conducting.
-Max is on the boards of The Russian Cultural Center and The Naples Orchestra & Chorus.
+Becoming Music Director of The Naples Community Orchestra will fulfill a lifelong passion for conducting.
+Max is on the boards of The Russian Cultural Center and The Naples Community Orchestra.

-Become part of the Naples Orchestra and Chorus Team
+Become part of the Naples Community Orchestra Team

 Our volunteer Board of Directors and Artistic Director Max Rabinovitsj work year round to plan, fund, and produce our season.